-When I started entertaining the idea of being an Event Planner in 2005, it was because my friends saw something in me that I didn’t.
+A style shoot workshop was not something I entertained when I started as an Event Planner in 2005, it was because my friends saw something in me that I didn’t.
 I was great at organizing things and making sure all the logistics ran like clockwork.

 I guess I would contribute those skills to my time being an Army Soldier.
 My last unit was The Old Guard.
 This is the unit that does all of the amazing ceremonies like the Tomb of The Unknown Soldier.